MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/heading.md

 mobile:
   swipe: |
-    The screenreader reads the heading and its level
+    The screen reader reads the heading and its level

 screenreader:
   name:  |